git-for-windows/git-for-windows.github.io/Symbolic-Links.md

-Short version: there is no exact equivalent for POSIX symlinks on Windows, and the closest thing is unavailable for non-admins by default.
-Therefore, symlink emulation support is switched off by default and needs to be configured by you, the user, via the `core.symlinks=true` config setting.
+Short version: there is no exact equivalent for POSIX symlinks on Windows, and the closest thing is unavailable for non-admins by default unless Developer Mode is enabled and a relatively recent Windows 10 version is used.
+Therefore, symlink emulation support is only turned on by default when that scenario is detected.
+Support can be enabled by the user, via the `core.symlinks=true` config setting.

 # Background